Richard Baer (screenwriter): Personal life

 Richard Baer died at St. John's Health Center in Santa Monica, California, on February 22, 2008, at the age of 79.
 He had suffered a heart attack in January 2008.
 He was survived by his wife, Diane Asselin Baer, a television producer, whom he married in 1994, as well as his children, Josh, Matthew (who married Amy Bosley Baer, daughter of Tom Bosley), and Judy and three grandchildren.
-His first wife of 35 years, Louise Golden, died in 1991.
+His first wife of 35 years, Louise Glenn, died in 1991.